DataDog/documentation/content/en/watchdog/insights.md

 Expand the carousel for an overview.
 The highest priority insights (based on `Insight type`, `State`, `Status`, `Start time`, `Anomaly type`) appear on the left.

-{{< img src="watchdog/log_explorer_watchdog_insights.png" alt="The Watchdog Insights carousel on the Logs Explorer, showing three anomalies: new error logs in the web-store service, a spike in error logs in the product-recommendation service, and another spike in error logs in the product-recommendation service" style="width:100%;">}}
+{{< img src="watchdog/log_explorer_watchdog_insights.png" alt="The Watchdog Insights carousel on the Log Explorer, showing three anomalies: new error logs in the web-store service, a spike in error logs in the product-recommendation service, and another spike in error logs in the product-recommendation service" style="width:100%;">}}

 Click **View all** to expand the panel.
 A side panel opens from the right, containing a vertical list of Watchdog Insights.
 Each entry shows a detailed view, with more information than the summary card.